-The dispensary was of an adequate size and was tidy and well organised.
 All fixtures and fittings were well maintained.
 Stock was stored neatly on shelves and in pull out drawers.
-The dispensing benches were generally clear of clutter.
-Cleaning was undertaken by pharmacy staff and the pharmacy was clean on the day of the inspection.
-There was a back office, which was also used as a staff room.
+Cleaning was undertaken by an employed cleaner each day and the pharmacy was clean on the day of the inspection.
+To the rear of the pharmacy were a large stock room, a staff room and an office.
 The pharmacy was light and bright, and temperature was appropriate for the storage and assembly of medicines.

-Principle 4 - Services Standards met
+Principle 4 - Services ✓ Standards met

 The pharmacy is accessible and advertises its services appropriately.
 Medicines are supplied safely and the pharmacy gives additional advice to people receiving high-risk medicines.
 It makes a record of this additional advice to demonstrate that it has been given.
-The pharmacy offers a range of additional services and the pharmacy team deliver these services safely.
+The pharmacy offers a range of additional services and the pharmacy team delivers these services safely.
 Team members providing the services ensure that their training is up to date.
 The pharmacy obtains its medicines from reputable suppliers.
 It stores them securely and makes regular checks to ensure that they are still suitable for supply.
-The pharmacy delivers medicines to people safely and keeps appropriate records of this.
 The pharmacy accepts unwanted medicines and disposes of them appropriately.

 The pharmacy had step-free access and an automatic door.
-The consultation room was off the waiting area and was wheelchair accessible.
+Both the pharmacy and the consultation room were wheelchair accessible.
 Adjustments could be made for people with disabilities, such as producing large print labels.
 A hearing loop was available.
 A range of health-related posters and leaflets were displayed and advertised details of services offered both in store and locally.
-Services provided by the pharmacy were advertised in the pharmacy and although the locum RP was not accredited to provide all of the promoted services, the regular pharmacist was.
-The manager described how if a patient requested a service that could not be offered by the pharmacy at that time, she would refer them to other nearby pharmacies, calling ahead to ensure the service could be provided there.
-A signposting folder was available with details of local agencies and support networks.
+Services provided by the pharmacy were advertised in the pharmacy and the RP was accredited to provide all of the promoted services.
+A pharmacy advisor described how if a patient requested a service not offered by the pharmacy, she would refer them to other nearby pharmacies, calling ahead to ensure the service could be provided there.
+A sign-posting folder was available with details of local agencies and support networks.
 Further up-to-date signposting resources were accessed online.

 Dispensing tubs were used to store prescriptions and medicines to prevent transfer between patients as well as organise the workload.
 There were designated areas to dispense walk-in prescriptions and those collected from the GP practice.
 The labels of dispensed items were initialled when dispensed and checked.
 Coloured laminates were used to highlight fridge items and CDs in schedule 2 and 3.
 Prescriptions for schedule 4 CDs were annotated to highlight the 28-day expiry.
 Prescriptions containing high-risk medicines or paediatric medicines were also highlighted with laminates.
-The manager described that team members checked if patients receiving lithium, warfarin and methotrexate had had blood tests recently, and gave additional advice as needed.
+The RP described that he checked if patients receiving lithium, warfarin and methotrexate had had blood tests recently, and gave additional advice as needed.
 Laminates were used to highlight prescriptions that had been identified by the RP as requiring additional counselling by a pharmacist.
 Details of significant interventions were recorded on the patient medication record (PMR).
-Substance misuse services were provided for approximately 6 people.
-The manager described how the pharmacist would liaise with the prescriber or the key worker to report erratic pick-ups and to discuss any other concerns about users of the service.